Analysis | How the White House is trying to convince America that Trump’s illness isn’t a big deal

 But Miller’s presentation of what’s shown is obviously questionable.
 For one thing, while he boasts that Trump didn’t need a teleprompter, the president can be seen looking down at the sheet of paper in front of him, almost certainly to consult notes about what he plans to say.

 This is not a big deal, of course, and, technically, it doesn’t conflict with Miller’s representation that no teleprompter was used.
 But that Miller pointedly uses this as a point of contrast with former vice president Joe Biden, Trump’s opponent in the upcoming election, is ironic.
 After all, Trump’s campaign has repeatedly criticized Biden’s use of written notes or alleged that he was referring to notes as he gave public comments.
-(Here’s an example from a Biden television appearance and one centered on his invitation to Sen. Kamala Harris (D-Calif.) to join his ticket.)
+(Here’s an example from a Biden television appearance and one centered on his invitation to Sen. Kamala D. Harris (D-Calif.) to join his ticket.)

 Then there is Miller’s claim that this was “one take” — meaning that it is presented as Trump offered it, without editing.
 Shortly after the video was published, a number of professional video editors noted that this probably wasn’t true; that, after Trump mentions the use of therapeutics, he appears to begin to cough — but not complete the cough.